netopt/traffic-weaver/_sources/datasets.rst.txt

 Such tool requires image preprocessing.
 Below description is based on GIMP :footcite:p:`GIMP`, however, any other image manipulation tool can be used for that purpose.

-Exemplary process of collecting datasets from plotted images of AMS-IX :footcite:p:`AmsIx`. is as follows.
+Exemplary process of collecting datasets from plotted images of AMS-IX :footcite:p:`ams-ix`. is as follows.
 First, an image with a data is saved.

 .. image:: /_static/gfx/datasets/original.png